joinpursuit/Pursuit-Core-Web/fundamentals/local_environment/README.md

 ![devtools popup](./assets/xcode_devtools.png)

 Click `Install` to download and install Xcode command line tools.

+> Note: this may take a very long time!

 After this process finishes, follow the remaining setup instructions that are displayed in the terminal if there are any.